Build production RAG by putting MCP connectors in front of retrieval, not inside every app

 A production RAG system succeeds only when the answers are grounded and the retrieval path is dependable.
 MCP helps with the second half by making the retrieval surface inspectable and repeatable, but it does not remove the need to evaluate answer quality.
 In practice, you should score both layers: whether the returned context was relevant enough to support the final answer, and whether the connector path stayed reliable under real traffic.

 That means tracking ordinary RAG questions alongside connector questions.
-Did the retrieved passages actually support the answer?
+Did the retrieved passages support the answer?
 Did the agent read the right resource or call the right connector?
-How often did auth fail, discovery retry, or context arrive too slowly to be useful?
-The nice thing about MCP here is not that it invents a new eval science.
-It is that standardized discovery, URIs, and server boundaries make those failures easier to isolate.
-When retrieval is buried inside five different application adapters, every incident looks unique.
-When it is fronted by one MCP layer, the failure modes become comparable.
+How often did auth fail, discovery retry, or context arrive too slowly to matter?
+MCP helps because standardized discovery, URIs, and server boundaries make those failures easier to isolate.
+When retrieval is fronted by one MCP layer, the failure modes become comparable.

 References